Mesothelioma Biopsy

 Open Surgery

-Less invasive and lower risk techniques for biopsies are always used first if possible.
-However, sometimes they are not enough to diagnose mesothelioma.
-As a last resort, doctors will conduct open surgery.
-Open surgery uses an incision to remove a significant amount of tissue.
+If possible, less invasive and lower-risk techniques for biopsies are always used first.
+However, sometimes, they are not enough to diagnose mesothelioma.
+As a last resort, doctors will conduct open surgery, which uses an incision to remove a significant amount of tissue.

 Video-assisted thoracic surgery (VATS) is a minimally invasive approach.
 It uses small incisions and a camera to obtain a biopsy.[2]